-This book, "Journeys of Transforfmation," reminds us that if we value the ideals of justice, compassion and democracy, we need to be its guardians.
+This book, "Transforming the Legacies of Conflict, War, and Genocide through Dialogue," reminds us that if we value the ideals of justice, compassion and democracy, we need to be its guardians.

 One by One, Inc. was created 50 years after the end of WWII to try to grapple with its fallout.
 Due to the honesty and courage of a small group of people from both sides whose lives were deeply affected, a path was paved to assist not only those who suffered from the fallout of the Holocaust and the Nazi Regime, but for those in other parts of the world who wish to transform their own legacies of war and genocide.

 Chapter 3: We are their children (EXCERPT)

 “At the end of the seminar, I had the feeling of having climbed a high mountain.
 With clear eyes, I could recognize the abyss that separated us, created through the terrible deeds of the Nazis.
 I could also recognize the suffering that connected us as descendants.
 We must not close up this abyss.
 We can, however, build bridges across it on which we can meet each other and walk together.
 In that way we can contribute to dismantling hatred and stopping the hatred from being sown anew.”